diel-project/Diel-Niche-Modeling/GitHub_vignettes/Example2.md

 that White-tailed deer are cathemeral (Traditional), Northern Raccoon and Eastern Cottontail are nocturnal, and the two squirrel species are diurnal.
-We are less confident with model probabilities near 0.6 that Coyoyte are cathemeral (Traditional) and Virginia Opossum are nocturnal.
+We are less confident with model probabilities near 0.6 that Coyote are cathemeral (Traditional) and Virginia Opossum are nocturnal.

 Comparing these results to the literature (Wilson et al. 2001-2019), we see agreement with regard to the Coyote, Virginia Opossum, Northern